LivingLegacyMedia/vowbound/chapter_15.md

 Then he released them all at once.

 The tethers snapped back toward their original owners, but found nothing to attach to.
 The converts were disconnected now, severed from the network.
-The tethers scattered into fragments, dissipating like smoke.
+The tethers dissolved like smoke, dissipating into nothing.

 Gone.